MWatty/hike_ireland/README.md

 5. As a site owner, I want to create a community where hikers come together and share information.

-    1. Upon entering the site, users are encouraged to create an account with the aim of encouraging users to create hikes.
+    1. Upon entering the site, users have the option to create a profile with the intention of encouraging users to create hikes.
     2. Users can also access all of the hikes created by other users.
     3. Users can quickly get a snapshot of hikes and will be encouraged by its simplicity of the add function to add their own hikes.